What Recovery Mode Means on Your Thermostat

 - The Temperature Is Unexpectedly High or Low: If the thermostat keeps calling for a temperature much higher or lower than it’s programmed to, your HVAC system may have a fan problem or condenser coil issue.

-Unless someone changed the setting, or a smart unit detected changes in HVAC usage, the thermostat shouldn’t be in recovery mode when not expected.
+Unless someone changes the setting, or a smart unit detects changes in HVAC usage, the thermostat shouldn’t be in recovery mode when not expected.
 It should also accurately register what your HVAC system is doing.
 Call a professional if the thermostat says “Heat On” but the furnace isn’t running, or it’s flashing “Cool AC” but your AC doesn’t start.

 If the system isn’t working properly, check the air filter.
 A dirty filter can disrupt airflow and cause your HVAC unit to produce less heating or cooling (or shut down).
 Replacing the filter should trigger your thermostat to begin and exit recovery mode when expected.